-We will not dive into smart contract development in this section to provide an easy to digest introduction.
-Also, you can follow the steps here to test out smart contracts live on a testnet without drowning in smart contract development details.
+We will not dive into smart contract development in this section.
+You can follow the steps here to test out smart contracts on a testnet without drowning in smart contract development details.
 We will demonstrate setting up environment, compiling, deploying, and interacting.
 Then to make things a bit more interesting, we will show modifying the example escrow contract by adding a backdoor to it in the Hijack Escrow tutorial.
 It exposes an identical API to the original one, but has one hidden command added.
 This also shows the importance of verifying the source code behind any contract you run.
 Always verify the source code you are running.

 This is designed for programmers who are comfortable with the command-line and using Linux or MacOS.
-It is helpful to have a basic understanding of Rust and Go, but we will lead you through, so fast learners need no prior knowledge.
+It is helpful to have a basic understanding of Rust and Go, but we will lead you through, so you need no prior knowledge.
 The next tutorial, name service will assume knowledge of these basics.
-And it will show all the development flow from 0 to production.
+And it will show all the development flow from zero to production.

 Installation will show you how to setup the required software tooling for CosmWasm.

-Setting up Environment will show you how to setup the client environment, interacting with faucet.
+Setting up Environment will show you how to setup the client environment, and interact with the faucet.

 Downloading and Compiling Contract will demonstrate downloading and compiling smart contract code to wasm byte code.